Paralysis Ticks Guide: Symptoms & Treatment

 How to check your pet for paralysis ticks

-Engorged paralysis ticks are characterised by their long mouth parts, pale bodies, and eight legs grouped near their head.
+Engorged paralysis ticks are characterised by long mouthparts, pale bodies, and eight legs grouped near the head.
 Their middle two pairs of legs are paler than their outer legs.

 Checking dog for paralysis ticks.
 Gloved hands checking pet.